valancej/documentation/_general/account/whitelisting.md

 If you're unsure if you need IP whitelisting or not, keep reading.
 If you know you need it, jump to [Setting up Whitelisting](#setting-up-whitelisting) to get started.

-## BETA NOTICE

-Note that IP whitelisting is currently in Beta and currently only works for Basic projects.
-Support for Pro projects is in the works and will be finished soon.
-We expect IP Whitelisting to be generally available before February 2018.

-[Get in touch](mailto:solutions@codeship.com) if you would like to get access to the IP Whitelisting Beta

 ## When to use IP Whitelisting
 There's no need for whitelisting if you're deploying to heroku or similar managed hosting services, as they generally allow connections from any public IP address.